barryclark/jekyll-now/Traffic-Light-Sensor.md

 Now we need to connect our sensor to the Microbit and to our battery.
 Connect the red crocodile clip to Pin 0 on your Microbit, and the green on to Pin 1.

-Connect any one of your white crocodile clips to GND on your microbit, and connect the other to the red wire on your large battery pack.
-Finally, connect the yellow crocodile clip to the black wire on your large battery pack.
+Connect any one of your white crocodile clips to GND on your microbit, and connect the other to the **black** wire on your large battery pack.
+Finally, connect the yellow crocodile clip to the **red** wire on your large battery pack.

 Take your distance sensor and insert it facing away from your wires, **if you're not sure then please ask.**